mantidproject/mantid/Code/Mantid/Framework/ICat/inc/MantidICat/README.md

 ### Possible issues

-When running your code on OSX, or the test servers you may *will* come across problems with OSX trying to include windows.h files.
+When running your code on OSX locally or on test servers you *will* come across problems with OSX trying to include windows.h files.
 To solve this issue, locate `windows.h` in `stdsoap2.h` and add the following code to the `WITH_OPENSSL` macro:

     # ifdef __APPLE__
       # undef OPENSSL_SYS_WINDOWS